jayallen/class-scheduler/README.md

 ## NOTES

 * Classes may meet multiple times per day
+* All classes start on the hour and may go multiple hours
-* These are internally used so no need to check for malicious or invalid values
+* These are internally used libraries so no need to check for malicious or invalid values